codihuston/ustrending/mongodb/README.md

-# WARNING: USE FOR DEVELOPMENT PURPOSES ONLY
+# USE FOR DEVELOPMENT PURPOSES ONLY

-AGAIN, DO NOT USE IN PRODUCTION!!!

-This redis config file will configure the redis pod to:

-1. Listen on ALL NETWORK INTERFACES

-2. DISABLE protected mode

-Since this container will listen to any network interfaces, you will be able to connect to it from the docker host (your computer) via `localhost:6379`.
-That is the only purpose of this configuration.
-This will allow you to work on worker scripts from outside of the k8s / skaffold environment, should you choose.
-Exposing this redis server to your host machine is helpful for when you are working on a service that has not yet been integrated into the k8s environment, but needs access to the redis server.
+This service exists solely so that I can persist the location data that the `worker-cities` service has processed.
+This container will copy in the data dump from the `worker-cities` service (stored in `./dump` in this directory) into the container at build time.

+In order to seed `mongodb` with this location dumpfile, you must run one of the provided `import` scripts, whichever suites your platform.

+> NOTE: Since these scripts need run from your host machine, the `mongodb` container will need to expose its ports to your host machine.

+These scripts assume that you are using the out-of-box k8s configuration alongside docker-desktop's provided `kubectl` service; this out-of-box configuration already includes a load balancer that will expose the `mongodb` container to your host computer.
+See `k8s/examples/mongodb-ip-cluster.yml`

+You only need to run this script once.
+The out-of-box configuration for the `mongodb` service will create a persistent data volume on your host machine See `k8s/examples/mongodb-deployment.yml`.

+> NOTE: If you are using a linux-based OS, you will want to change the value of the `hostPath` key in the aforementioned file accordingly.